joltcan/docker_honk/README.md

 ## Ansible

 I have included a [provision-honk](provision-honk.yml) file you can use.
-Just change the "hosts" parameter and set some defaults in host_vars or group_vars, and should be good to go:
+Just change the "hosts" parameter and set some defaults in host/group_vars and you should be good to go:

 host_vars/docker_host.yml: